alexantao/aquaeye/README.md

 <hr width=80%>

-* **Software (HomeAssistant)**
+## **Software (HomeAssistant)**

   Software is based on Homeassistant.
   As explained earlier, the HW uses a ESP32 module wich contains Wi-Fi and connects itself to a HomeAssistant instance.
   All parameters are configured there.
 If you will not use a HASSIO server, you will have in hardcode the parameters on Esphome.

   <p align="center"><img src="https://github.com/alexantao/aquaeye/blob/main/images/panel.gif?raw=true"></p>

-  I mounted a simple and visual panel to see and control the aquárium.
+  I mounted a simple and visual panel to see and control the aquarium.
 It has a representation for all sensors and also some commands implemented.
   These are the caracteristics:
   1. The water level is shown with fluid-level and reflects the sensor that’s installed on the aquarium.
 There’s the possibility to make the refil automatic (I don’t have it… yet).
   2. Canister flux is shown as a fan with the value below.
 I defined some severities, so that it will be red/green/orange depending on it’s level.